ucn-triumf/UCNanalysis/ucndata/tutorials/read.md

     return True
 ```

+It takes as input the key name for a given tree or histogram and returns a boolean which determines if the object should be read out or not.

-But one can define this in the same way as with the data directory:
+One can define this in the same way as with the data directory:

 ```python
 from ucndata import settings